MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/IBMDb2Database.md

 To make the connection, take the following steps:

-1. Select the **IBM Db2 database** option in the **Power Query - Connecto to data source** page.
+1. Select the **IBM Db2 database** option in the **Power Query - Connect to data source** page.

 2. Specify the IBM Db2 server to connect to in **Server**.
 If a port is required, specify it by using the format *ServerName:Port*, where *Port* is the port number.
 Also, enter the IBM Db2 database you want to access in **Database**.
 In this example, the server name and port are `TestIBMDb2server.contoso.com:4000` and the IBM Db2 database being accessed in `NORTHWD2`

 3. Select the name of your on-premises data gateway.

    >[!Note]
-   > You must select an on-premises data gateway for this connector, whether the IBM Db2 database is on your local network or on a web site.
+   > You must select an on-premises data gateway for this connector, whether the IBM Db2 database is on your local network or online.

 4. If this is the first time you're connecting to this IBM Db2 database, select the type of credentials for the connection in **Authentication kind**.
 Choose **Basic** if you plan to use an account that's created in the IBM Db2 database instead of Windows authentication.

 5. Enter your credentials.

-6. Select **Use Encrypted Connection** if you want to use an encrypted connection, or clear it if you want to use an unencrypted connection.
+6. Select **Use Encrypted Connection** if you want to use an encrypted connection, or clear the option if you want to use an unencrypted connection.

    ![Enter IBM Db2 database online connection.](./media/ibm-db2/sign-in-online.png)